Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Effective context should illustrate the reasons behind the director/creative team’s preference instead of merely mentioning “first/preferred option.”

-The dubbing studios must then submit synced-to-picture .wav files containing the audio of the dubbing performances from the voice talent.
+The dubbing studios must then submit a .wav file containing the audio of the dubbing performances from the voice talent.

 The files should adhere to the following:

-• The sample performance should match the video runtime and be in sync with the clip provided.
+• The sample performance should match the video runtime and be in sync with the clip provided if a specific time code was provided.

-• At the top of the audio, the actor should read their name in a normal speaking voice (preferably over slate).
+• At the top of the audio, the actor should read their name in a normal speaking voice.

 • Please only dub dialogue for the role(s) being cast and do not include any other production audio in the clip.